fcorbelli/zpaqfranz/AUTOTEST/README.txt

 lutti agli Achei, molte anzi tempo all'Orco generose travolse alme d'eroi...

+From version 55.16, instead of using deduplicated pseudorandom files, I preferred plaintext, in order to dispel any doubts about the contents of the binary archive: the theoretical coverage is minor, but it does not matter.

-The resulting archive (sha256.zpaq), compressed by -m5 on Windows, is mime64-encoded and "splitted" in 4 strings, becoming (into the source code)
+The resulting archive (sha256.zpaq), compressed by -m5 on Windows, with every filenames == SHA-256(content), is mime64-encoded and "splitted" into 4 strings, becoming (inside the source code)

 char extract_test1[]={"N2tT...
 char extract_test2[]={"W1hY...
 char extract_test3[]={"+Au5...
 char extract_test4[]={"sFPj...

-It is quickly possible to see what's inside this way
+It is quickly possible to double-check this way (just in case...)

-zpaqfranz autotest -to z:\somewhere zpaqfranz x z:\somewhere\sha256.zpaq -to z:\extracted
+zpaqfranz autotest -to somewhere zpaqfranz x somewhere/sha256.zpaq -to extracted

-Short version: from version 55.16, instead of using deduplicated pseudorandom files, I preferred plaintext, in order to dispel any doubts about the contents of the binary file

-zpaqfranz sum sha256.zpaq -sha256
-zpaqfranz v55.16a-experimental-JIT-L (HW BLAKE3), SFX64 v55.1, (20 Sep 2022)
-franz:-sha256
-Getting SHA-256 ignoring .zfs and :$DATA

-No multithread: Found (154.53 KB) => 158.239 bytes (154.53 KB) / 1 files in 0.015000
+The sha256.zpaq should be this one
 SHA-256: D90223FAEE2878D7854B9438864B4856A3C1F920C34EFB8C136A8949B54E5400 [            158.239]     sha256.zpaq

-0.015 seconds (00:00:00)  (all OK)

-zpaqfranz v55.16a-experimental-JIT-L (HW BLAKE3), SFX64 v55.1, (20 Sep 2022)
-franz:-sha256 -ssd
-Getting SHA-256 ignoring .zfs and :$DATA

-Found (9.03 MB) => 9.472.000 bytes (9.03 MB) / 256 files in 0.000000

-Creating 32 hashing thread(s) with SHA-256
+With these files inside
 SHA-256: 00D478184C1851145A712B8054D04789DA164CDEE61EDB2240F124E0AC3501AA [             37.000]     00D478184C1851145A712B8054D04789DA164CDEE61EDB2240F124E0AC3501AA
 SHA-256: 010CE956B14903A000536ACEB4B12CF503B3D84E15985A5F6C5648DC772D8B54 [             37.000]     010CE956B14903A000536ACEB4B12CF503B3D84E15985A5F6C5648DC772D8B54
 SHA-256: 032EA211A2F1CA5F977A46BF3211FB9DF3DCBC29D13D6B1764EB4B2637819A6E [             37.000]     032EA211A2F1CA5F977A46BF3211FB9DF3DCBC29D13D6B1764EB4B2637819A6E